Eldorado Tour

 The tour also marks the last appearance of cellist Mike Edwards.
 He left the band halfway through the tour, during the break after the North American leg of the tour.
 He is said to have left to seek Zen Buddhist religious goals and changed his name to Deva Pramada in the process.
 He had such a wacky sense of humor that this stories of him become a postman may have been only a joke, but that remains unconfirmed.
 Due to this departure, cellist Melvyn Gale, who had been playing in orchestras and schools in England, was quickly recruited to fill his spot in the band.

-During previous tours, Mike Edwards had quickly become known as the wacky frontman of ELO by wearing strange outfits and acting the clown on stage.
-On some Eldorado performances, he performed his famous "exploding cello" bit where he would mime Le Cygne (popularly known as The Dying Swan) by Camille Saint-Saëns on stage (with cellist Hugh McDowell playing the actual tune offstage) by running various citrus fruit along the cello strings.
-At the end of the performance and with the press of a button, the cello would explode.
+During previous tours, Mike Edwards had quickly become known as the wacky cello player of ELO by wearing strange outfits and acting the clown on stage.
+On his Eldorado performances, he performed his famous "exploding cello" bit where he would (apparently) mime during In The Hall Of The Mountain King on stage (with cellist Hugh McDowell playing the actual tune).
+At the end of the song, the band would stop and Bev would give a drum roll until, with the press of a button from Mike, the cello exploded.
+Then the rest of the band would play a short bit of Rule, Brittania! as a sort of funeral tune for the now dead cello, before launching into Great Balls Of Fire.
+Note that there no evidence of supporting what Mike Edwards did after his cello was destroyed, but it is presumed he retrieved his real, non-exploding cello and continued the concert.
 This zany visual spectacle thrilled audiences, even if sometimes the exploding mechanism failed to operate properly and Mike had to take bows for a performance he didn't give.
-Unfortunately, no known visual or audio record of this performance, bootleg or otherwise, is known to exist.
+Unfortunately, no known visual record of this performance, bootleg or otherwise, is known to exist.
+Audio evidence from two concerts are known and can be heard from a bootleg performance HERE.
+The performance, although popular with the audiences, was eventually removed from the show.
+Various reasons are given for the band no longer doing it, including that Mike Edwards simply didn't like the device exploding between his legs, the unreliability of the trick cello, and the blast too often triggering the venue's alarm systems.

 Due to Mike Edward's departure, Hugh McDowell began performing his own cello solo as part of the show.
-His performance, only known from bootleg recordings, is a self-written and unnamed solo piece which merged with Rimsky-Korsakov's Flight Of The Bumblebee where bass and drums joined in.
+Daytripper was swapped with Ma-Ma-Ma Belle in the running order, with Daytripper seguing into Great Balls Of Fire (and Rule, Brittania! between), replacing In The Hall Of The Mountain King which was altogether dropped from the show.
+Hugh's solo performance, only known from bootleg recordings, is a self-written and unnamed solo piece which merged with Rimsky-Korsakov's Flight Of The Bumblebee where bass and drums joined in.
 Violinist Mik Kaminski also performed a violin solo on stage that was prefaced by a largely improvised solo which merged with Orange Blossom Special when the drums, bass and keyboards joined in.
 Although Mik's violin solo part was improvised at each performance, Hugh's cello solo was not improvised and was always the same performance.

 This tour was the last time the band covered The Beatles' Daytripper and Jerry Lee Lewis' Great Balls Of Fire on stage.
 The version of Daytripper is the same classically tinged version performed during the On The Third Day tour, but it cut much of the extended Daytripper ending.
-The band also covered the Rolling Stones' Brown Sugar at some of their European shows (specifically confirmed at the the Madrid show), but unfortunately none of the shows featuring this performance have been released or bootlegged.
-No audio evidence of the band performing this song is known to exist.
+Rumors persisted for years that the band performed a cover of the Rolling Stones' Brown Sugar at a the Madrid show due to a Spanish concert review; however it is now believed that this was in error and the reviewer was confusing the song with ELO's Ma-Ma-Ma Belle.

 At the start of the tour, there were apparently plans for ELO to give a few big concerts in the USA using a full orchestra and closer matching the sound of the album, but this idea was abandoned at the time due to budgetary constraints.